reyna07/chann_estimation/README.md

 ./run.sh
 ```

-Then, you can see the result:
+Then, you can see the result which shows the MES between SW simulation result and golden output:

 ```
 Prediction of the pretrained model has started...